Larry-Schultz/FFTBViewerV3/replit.md

 ---

-**Current Status**: Application is running successfully and ready to read Twitch chat messages from the configured channel (currently set to "shroud").
+**Current Status**: Application is running successfully with authenticated Twitch access, reading chat messages from "shroud" channel with full functionality enabled.